ncatlab/nlab-content/pages/8/2/8/8/18828/content.md

 (prop. \ref{EulerLagrangeOperatorForTivialVectorBundleOverMinkowskiSpacetime}).
 The operator $\Box$ on the right is the [[wave operator]] (example \ref{EquationOfMotionOfFreeRealScalarField}) and $div$ denotes the [[divergence]].
-The equivalence to the equations on the right follows from using in the first first equation the derivative of the second equation on the left, which is
+The equivalence to the equations on the right follows from using in the first equation the derivative of the second equation on the left, which is

 $$